naninovel/docs/docs/guide/google-drive-integration.md

 ![Select Google Drive Provider](https://i.gyazo.com/4f1984448352841142f4ad495a3a6697.png)

 You can share your Google Drive resources folder with other users to work in collaboration without the need to use version control systems or other complicated tools.

+## Example Project

+See [NaninovelSandbox](https://github.com/Elringus/NaninovelSandbox) project for an example on how to setup and use Google Drive provider.